prezi/datateam/WhatIsLean.md

 The efficiency paradox
 ----------------------
 Concentrating on resource efficiency tends to introduce a lot of waste into the system:
+- long queues
-- long queues and waiting time
+- long waiting time
 - large inventory
-- logistics due to moving the inventory
+- complex logistics when moving the inventory
-- quality time (waits in inventory, goes bad)
+- quality troubles (waits in inventory, goes bad)
-- HR troubles: worrying (because has to wait, has to handle long queues, eg. email)
+- peopleware worrying (has to wait, has to handle long queues, eg. email)
-- restart time
 - costly restarts (when something goes wrong or changes)
-- these then generate even more work, leading to the efficiency paradox
+- ^ these then generate even more work, leading to the efficiency paradox

 The efficiency paradox says that if you concentrate on resource efficiency, you will introduce extra work to handle the above work.
 Thus you will be always busy, and it will seem like you are very efficient.
 But you're not, you're not even being resource efficient, because you're not actually adding value to flow units when you're handling these superfluous issues.